nhatphihoang1729/Exercise-06.2/README.md

 **What are the advantages of returning a value rather than printing it from the function?**

-Returning a value is more flexible way of handling data compared to printing it.
+The advantages of returning a value is more flexible way of handling data compared to printing it.
 The program can then print, save, or use the returned value in condition.

 ### Question 2